The government, in partnership with the pensions industry, is to trial a new initiative designed...

 You are no longer required to circulate copies of the annual accounts for approval

-- However, members must be sent a copy before they are filed with Companies House.
+- However, shareholders must be sent a copy before they are filed with Companies House.

 - A director must sign the balance sheet and approve and sign off the directors’ and strategic reports.